avoidwork/tenso/README.md

-Tensō
+Tenso
 =====

 [![build status](https://secure.travis-ci.org/avoidwork/tenso.svg)](http://travis-ci.org/avoidwork/tenso)

-Tensō is an HTTP/HTTP2 REST API framework, that will handle the serialization & creation of hypermedia links; all you have to do is give it `Arrays` or `Objects`.
+Tenso is an HTTP REST API framework, that will handle the serialization & creation of hypermedia links; all you have to do is give it `Arrays` or `Objects`.

 ## Example
-Creating an API with Tensō can be this simple:
+Creating an API with Tenso can be this simple:

 ```javascript
 const path = require('path'),